AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

    **NOTE:** When creating or updating a mesh, the file to upload must have the `.json` filename extension.

 1. Select the project and workspace that you want to create the mesh in.
 You will be assigned a `meshId`, which is the case-sensitive, readable name you will use to refer to your mesh in the future.
 Your assigned `meshId` will look something like this: `12a3b4c5-6d78-4012-3456-7e890fa1bcde`.
+If you do not have a project, see [Create a project](#create-a-project).

 <InlineAlert variant="info" slots="text"/>

 Each workspace within a project can only have one mesh associated with it at a time.

 ## Mesh example

+The following example adds both an Adobe Commerce instance (with Live Search enabled) and an Adobe Experience Manager instance to the mesh.
+The GraphQL endpoints for Commerce and Live Search are different, therefore you must configure them separately.

 ```json
     {